 Habitat Overview

-The Council’s Habitat Committee and staff are actively engaged in the development of offshore wind in the Northeast region, participating in various groups seeking to mitigate the effects of offshore wind on marine species and fisheries and helping to facilitate coordinated regional science and monitoring.
-The Council works closely with the Mid-Atlantic Fishery Management Council (MAFMC) to develop comments to the Bureau of Ocean Energy Management and serve as a resource to the fishing industry.
-The Councils’ joint wind webpage is hosted by MAFMC and can be accessed via the Quick Link at right called NEFMC/MAFMC Offshore Wind Webpage.
+The Council’s Habitat Committee and staff actively engage in the development of offshore wind in the Northeast region by: (1) participating in various groups seeking to avoid and mitigate the effects of offshore wind on marine species and fisheries; and (2) helping to facilitate coordinated regional science and monitoring.
+The Council works closely with the Mid-Atlantic Council to develop comments to the Bureau of Ocean Energy Management and serve as a resource to the fishing industry.
+The Councils’ joint wind webpage is hosted by the Mid-Atlantic Council and can be accessed via the Quick Link at right called NEFMC/MAFMC Offshore Wind Webpage.
+Council comments on offshore wind and other issues are available here.

 Related News, Press Releases, and Announcements